Serhioromano/angular-growing-input/README.md

 This directive allows textarea to grow to limited  height. `jQuery` **FREE**.
 Requires only AngularJS.

-This directive was made with inparation of @bgrins [ExpandingTextareas](https://github.com/bgrins/ExpandingTextareas) jQuery plugin.
+This directive was made with incarnation of @bgrins [ExpandingTextareas](https://github.com/bgrins/ExpandingTextareas) jQuery plugin.

 ## How to use.